xtiannd/xtiand.github.io/index.md

 ![image](https://github.com/xtiannd/xtiannd.github.io/blob/main/b-LM5OKBQRecaBKlhE8u4A_10aa13c3ffe64074b8fc019a33cd2cf1_8I5gN09dzpvkvx9AjDfkxZmJ62cOmcJyN4F-fxT0XfU3fHWId7Sf5HLokjN5n8vdQSxBLPvzQmk24uXoj-5T_Egb2EwAgAhY4dpRhRvoUy5D0x7gcfLb7SMpx9aBWso7RW8xG3tl0Jge_VMBuesFp7bPkB3dCqBm1N9Z36HCce21zwEvvdNyxNfg.png)

+Examine the field values by clicking on the field under SELECTED FIELDS.
+You should observe the following:

+host: The host field specifies the name of the network host from which the event originated.
+In this search there are five hosts:

+ -mailsv - Buttercup Games' mail server.
+Examine events generated from this host.

+ -www1 - This is one of Buttercup Games' web applications.

+ -www2 - This is one of Buttercup Games' web applications.

+ -www3 - This is one of Buttercup Games' web applications.

+ -vendor_sales - Information about Buttercup Games' retail sales.

+source: The source field indicates the file name from which the event originates.
+You should identify eight sources.
+Notice /mailsv/secure.log, which is a log file that contains information related to authentication and authorization attempts on the mail server.

+sourcetype: The sourcetype determines how data is formatted.
+You should observe three sourcetypes.
+Examine secure-2.

 > This is a blockquote following a header.
 >
 > When something is important enough, you do it even if the odds are not in your favor.